Home » Get to Know Pennsylvania’s Alimony Laws

 • Whether the spouse seeking alimony is incapable of supporting themselves through appropriate employment.

-There also is the question of how long will one spouse have to pay alimony to the other spouse.
-In many Pennsylvania county courts, there is an unspoken rule of thumb, that a lower earning spouse should receive one year of alimony for every three years of marriage.
-This can create some confusion for people as it is not a hard and fast rule or law.
-Accordingly, while there is no entitlement for alimony in Pennsylvania, the court must determine that alimony is necessary based on the 17 factors and, further determine the duration of alimony which is a purely discretionary decision.
+There is also the question of how long one spouse will have to pay alimony to the other spouse.
+In many Pennsylvania county courts, there is an unspoken rule of thumb that a lower-earning spouse should receive one year of alimony for every three years of marriage.
+This can create some confusion for people, as it is not a hard and fast rule or law.
+Accordingly, while there is no entitlement for alimony in Pennsylvania, the court must determine that alimony is necessary based on the 17 factors and further determine the duration of alimony, which is a purely discretionary decision.

-If you have any questions or would just like information about how Alpha’s mediation program may work for you, please reach out to use at Alpha Center for Divorce Mediation.
+If you have any questions or would just like information about how Alpha’s mediation program may work for you, please reach out to us at Alpha Center for Divorce Mediation.
+Michael Hughes, Esq. is an attorney-mediator with the Alpha Center for Divorce Mediation.
+He can be reached at 800-310-9085 at mehughes@alpha-divorce.com.